wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 transits to the corresponding `_Inv` version.
 Eviction will not be performed in the current cycle, and will be retried after the invalidation transaction completes.

+Otherwise, if `invalidateAll()` returns `false`, then there is nothing to invalidate, then eviction can proceed in the current cycle.
+For `S` and `E` state blocks, a clean write back can optionally be sent to the lower level, if `silentEvictClean_` is not set.
+For `M` state blocks, a dirty write back is always sent.
+The method uses local flag `wbSent` to track whether a write back, dirty or clean, is sent.
+In all cases, the state will transit to `I`.